iotaledger/goshimmer/documentation/docs/protocol_specification/consensus_mechanism.md

 ## Liked Switch and Modular conflict selection function
 The like switch mechanism prevents orphanage of messages if nodes vote for "wrong" branches.
-To issue a message, a node select tips randomly without caring about their branches.
+To issue a message, a node selects tips randomly without caring about their branches.
 Then, we ask OTV which of these branches are liked by invoking a conflict selection function.
 A like reference implies that all the branches conflicting with the liked branch are excluded from the vote/branch of the newly created message.

 ![Like Switch](/img/protocol_specification/otv_like_switch.png)
-In this exmaple, we want to create message `13`.
+In this example, we want to create message `13`.
-Assume that tip selection return messages `11` and `5`.
-According to OTV, we will like mesage `B` (W = 0.5) and `C` (W = 0.4) because they have higher AW.
-Hence, A and B will be set as the like references for the new message.
+Assume that tip selection returns messages `11` (voting for branch `A` & `C`) and `5` (voting for branch `D`).
+According to OTV, we will set a like reference to the message creating branch `B` as it has a higher AW than branch `A`, another like reference to the message creating branch `C` as it has higher AW than branch `D`, therefore making the new message vote for branch `B` and `C`.
+Through the like references, the node can derive which branches are excluded from the vote the message creates.

 ## Approval Weight (AW)